 European Union in Space: Law and Technology

 European institutions agree in considering space activities and applications vital to our society’s growth and development, also in view of their direct impact on citizens’ daily lives.
-Since the Nineties of the last century, the EU has committed in the development of a European Space Policy, investing a great deal of financial, technical and political resources in promoting and carrying out European Space Programmes and boosting the use and the integration of space-based applications in several EU policies.
-This action was further strengthened with the introduction of an express and specific competence on space within the title concerning “research and technological development and space” by the Lisbon Treaty (art.
+Since the 1990s, the EU has committed to the development of a European Space Policy, investing a great deal of financial, technical and political resources in promoting and carrying out European Space Programmes and boosting the use and integration of space-based applications in several EU policies.
+This action was further strengthened by introducing an express and specific competence on space within the title concerning “research and technological development and space” by the Lisbon Treaty (art.
 189 TFEU).

-Despite the importance of space policy at EU level, however, the study and training in this field is not yet properly developed neither at national nor at EU level.
+Despite the importance of space policy at the EU level, however, the study and training in this field are not yet properly developed either at the national or EU levels.
 Legal and technical operators who approach this sector, necessarily need an interdisciplinary background, including the knowledge of:

 - EU law and EU policies where space technologies can be integrated and applied, including a clear understanding of the relationship between international space law and EU space policy;

 - technical features of these new technologies, devices and applications, in order to identify relevant legal issues under the applicable international, private and EU law;

 - functioning and competencies of other national and international organizations dealing with space-related issues, with whom the EU is bound to cooperate and establish appropriate relations.